niquola/day-of-pg-jsquery/README.md

 ## Installation

 Source code of *jsquery* is located at https://github.com/akorotkov/jsquery).
-Installation requires requires PostgreSQL 9.4.
+Installation requires PostgreSQL 9.4.

-If you already have postgres 9.4, you can build jsquery from sources:
+If you have postgres 9.4, you can build jsquery from sources:

 ```bash
 cd $PG_SOURCE_DIR/contrib